eigerco/solana-spec/gossip-protocol-spec.md

 > **Naming conventions used in this document**
 > - _Node_ - a validator running the gossip
 > - _Peer_ - a node sending or receiving messages from the current node we're talking about
+> - _Entrypoint_ - the gossip address of the peer the node will initially connect to
 > - _Origin_ - node, the original creator of the message
 > - _Cluster_ - a network of validators with a leader that produces blocks
 > - _Leader_ - node, the leader of the cluster in a given slot